 The entry into the Kenyan market has seen MNOs sell their Cell site Towers to Tower companies.
 This has resulted in reduced scope for MNO managed service partners from 2017.
-The entrance of American Tower and Eaton Towers in 2017 and 2018 has seen a decline in the number of Sites under Broadband maintenance
+The entrance of American Tower and Eaton Towers in 2017 and 2018 has seen a decline in the number of Sites under Broadband maintenance resulting in reduced revenue.
+2021, this MNOs intensified site builds for our customers further affecting our maintenance scope.

-Reduced site maintenance scope